epidemian/advent-of-code-2022/README.md

 ### Day 25: Full of Hot Air

 Relatively simple puzzle for last day.
 The conversion from integers to the weird SNAFU numbers was a bit tricky, but could finally get it working after some trial and error.

+### Sample unit tests

+I wanted to try out some data-driven testing using the daily puzzles sample inputs.

+Each file on the [samples](samples) directory contains both the sample input for that day as well as the expected answer.
+A build script on [`build.rs`](build.rs) generates a unit test for each of those sample files every time something changes on that directory.
+These unit tests check that running the daily solution against the sample input generates the expected answer.

+It's a pity that Rust doesn't provide a built-in way of adding unit tests cases dynamically at runtime.
+If it did so, this build script would be unnecessary, and the overall complexity of this approach would be diminished.
+But since the only built-in way of adding a unit test case is using the `#[test]` attribute, this can only be done statically.
+A proc-macro could have been used for generating this code at compile-time, or an external crate (which use proc-macros) such as [datatest-stable](https://docs.rs/datatest-stable/latest/datatest_stable/), but a build script that just generates the test code from strings seemed way easier.

+Another option could have been using a different test harness altogether.
+One that allows interfacing dynamically with it and generating test cases from your code, such as [libetest-mimic](https://docs.rs/libtest-mimic/latest/libtest_mimic/).
+But i preferred to avoid adding yet another external library, and also deviating from the default test runner.